 We introduce homework at the middle school level, as we understand that managing this is an essential piece of making the transition to high school.
-However, we are extremely thoughtful about what is sent home, and expect that it be able to be completed independently, that it be tied directly to what is happening in the classroom - either by reinforcing something from a previous class or previewing something for an upcoming class.
+However, we are extremely thoughtful about what is sent home, and expect that it will be able to be completed independently, and that it be tied directly to what is happening in the classroom - either by reinforcing concepts from a previous class or previewing topics for an upcoming class.

 Our middle school language arts curriculum is designed to help fill in gaps that students may have with regards to spelling and comprehension strategies, while pushing the students to write well researched essays and thoughtful responses to literature.
 This is done through the use of Structured Word Inquiry, incorporation of visual supports such as graphic organizers, and increased use of technology.
 The students are exposed to literature circles and discussions, often around books and topics of their choosing, as they work to build their literacy and prepare for high school.